 3. Learn how to plant and care for lemongrass correctly

 - Choose a sunny, warm location to plant lemongrass.

 - Plant in moist, well-draining soil that is high in organic matter.
 Amend the soil before planting with compost.

 - Space transplants 2 feet apart, and plant at the same level as the nursery container.

 - Lemongrass is native to tropical areas and does not like to dry out.
 Make sure lemongrass receives regular water.

-- Feed lemongrass each month with a liquid organic fertilizer during the growing season.
+- If growth is slow, feed lemongrass each month with a liquid organic fertilizer during the growing season.

 For square foot gardening, grow 1 lemongrass per square foot.
 One plant is usually plenty.
 Plant lemongrass in the corner and be aware it may take over the neighboring squares.